retelile/Dex/README.md

 # 🔮 Infinite Yield Commands
 Dex+++ provides you with Infinite Yield, a popular script on Roblox.
 And now its here in Dex!

+# 🎶 Audio Logger
+Dex+++ lets you view the ID's of any Audio playing in the game!

 # Agent only features